hyue0768/hyue0768.github.io/_pages/about.md

 I am deeply interested in the Blockchain Protocols, Decentralized Finance (DeFi) Ecosystem, Smart Contracts, and MEV Strategies.
 My research focus on DeFi measurements and security issues.
 <!-- What's more, I am also interested in the combination of detection and software engineering techniques. -->

 I would graduate in 2025 August.
-And I am looking for a **<font color=red>potential Ph.D position</font>** related to the above topics.
+I am looking for a **<font color=red>potential Ph.D position</font>** related to the above topics.
 If you are interested in my experiences, please feel free to reach out through hhhhhy499 AT gmail.com or yhuang797 AT connect.hkust-gz.edu.cn.

 # 🔥 News